It looks like you are using an out of date browser.

 Slave-Free Alliance Conference 2025 unites businesses to end exploitation

-More than 150 participants from 80 organisations attended King’s House Conference Centre in Manchester to share learnings and insights, and commit to driving positive change in the field of human rights, specifically by identifying, remedying and preventing modern slavery and labour exploitation in their businesses and supply chains.
+More than 150 participants from 80 organisations attended King’s House Conference Centre in Manchester to share learnings and insights and to commit to driving positive change in the field of human rights, specifically by identifying, remedying, and preventing modern slavery and labour exploitation in their businesses and supply chains.
 A further 130 people joined the event online for the launch of the CCLA’s 2025 UK Modern Slavery Benchmark.

 Keynote speeches and panel discussions told practical stories of human rights due diligence, covering topics such as worker voice, risk management, stakeholder engagement and just transition.